TycheSoftwares/currency-per-product-for-woocommerce/readme.txt

 == Changelog ==

+= 1.4.8 - 20/04/2021 =
+* Fix - On creating the order manually from the backend it was showing the default shop currency instead of showing the product currency.
+This is fixed now.
+* Fix - The currency symbol in the Mini cart was coming wrong.
+This is fixed now.

 = 1.4.7 - 08/10/2020 =
 * Updated compatibility with WordPress 5.5
 * Updated compatibility with WooCommerce 4.5